danielpaez-dev/Leetcode-solutions/README.md

      - [Figma](https://www.figma.com)
      - [AlgoMonster](https://algo.monster/) - A highly useful tool not just for creating flowcharts, but also for understanding the best data structures, algorithms, and other problem-solving techniques.

-   - If you're still having trouble understanding the problem, you could ask tools like [ChatGPT](https://chatgpt.com/) or [Gemini](https://gemini.google.com/app/).
-They can help you break down the problem and offer alternative perspectives, making it easier to grasp and approach the solution.

 3. ### 🧩 **Identify the Problem Type**
     - Categorize the problem: Is it related to **search**, **sorting**, **optimization**, **graph traversal**, or another common type?
     - Identify applicable patterns or techniques: **Sliding window**, **divide and conquer**, **backtracking**, **two pointers**, **dynamic programming**, etc.